TL;DR; Screenshot#

 |

 While this method works, it can lead to unnecessary complexity.
-Each time you need to use a different weight or style, you must remember the specific font-family name, which can be error-prone and cumbersome as you need to declare the font family for all the variant.
+Each time you need to use a different weight or style, you must remember the specific font-family name, which can be error-prone and cumbersome as you need to declare the font family for all the variants.

 1